Non-Allais Paradox and Context-Dependent Risk Attitudes: Expected Contextual Utility Representation

-\subsection{Binary Utilities}
+\subsubsection{Binary Utilities}

 In principle, the ECU allows a distinct utility function for each value of the probability that disappointment occurs.
 This means that a DM may use infinitely many utility functions.
 It could also be the case that the same utility function is used for many values of disappointment probability and the DM uses only a small and finite number of utility functions.
-This may be more descriptively appealing for those who may worry that it is unrealistic to allow a DM to evaluate lotteries with so many utility functions.

-We provide a very simple example in which the DM only has two distinct utility functions, as though the DM uses one utility function for all lotteries that are associated with \enquote{low} probabilities of disappointment and another for those that are associated with \enquote{high} probabilities of disappointment.
-We provide this special case because this simple example turns out to be sufficiently flexible to generate much of the behavior that we want to capture.
-We discuss this point further in Section 4.
-The example will even satisfy Conditions 1 and 2 so that it satisfies preferences for first-order stochastic dominance.
+As suggested in the Introduction, we provide a very simple special case in which the DM only has two distinct utility functions.
+It will be as if the DM uses one utility function for all lotteries that are considered to have \enquote{low} probabilities of disappointment and another for those that have \enquote{high} probability of disappointment.
+We provide this special case because this simple example turns out to be enough to generate a lot of the behavior that we want to capture.
+More of this is discussed in Section \ref{sec:resulting_behavior}.
+The special case satisfies Conditions \ref{condition:non-decreasing-u} and \ref{condition:monotone-pessimism} so that it is consistent with preference for first-order stochastic dominance.

 We introduce a value $\tau \in [0,1] $ that serves as a threshold level of probability for what the DM considers to be a low level of disappointment.
 If a lottery assigns a probability that is less than or equal to $\tau$ to prizes whose values are less than or equal to $d$, the DM evaluates the lottery using one strictly increasing utility function $u:X\rightarrow \mathbb{R}$.
 When the probability that disappointing prizes are awarded exceeds $\tau$, this becomes a concern for the DM and causes a change in risk attitude.
 Formally, there is a strictly increasing function $v:X \rightarrow \mathbb{R}$, and the DM evaluates a lottery using this utility function when $p([w,d])>\tau$.
-Condition 1 is satisfied because the two functions are strictly increasing.
+Condition \ref{condition:non-decreasing-u} is satisfied because the two functions are strictly increasing.

 To the extent that we have an ECU, we need $v(w)=u(w)$ and $v(b)=u(b)$.
-We also impose $v(x)<u(x)$ for $x\in(w,b)$ to ensure that the two utility functions constitute a contextual set and that Condition 2 is satisfied.
+We also impose $v(x)<u(x)$ for $x\in(w,b)$ to ensure that the two utility functions constitute a contextual set and that Condition \ref{condition:monotone-pessimism} is satisfied.
 Note that $u$ plays the role of $u_\alpha$ for all $\alpha\in [0,\tau]$.
 We call this a \textbf{binary ECU}.